Skip to content

 Take your time

-6 weeks to 3 months A smooth transition.
-First steps toward daily life.
+• 6 weeks to 3 months: a smooth transition, first steps toward daily life.

-12 months and older New chapter.
+• 12 months and older: a new chapter.

 Conclusion